mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Thursday, 18 September 2025
+## On Friday, 19 September 2025

-- The average temperature today is 17.12˚C,
+- The average temperature today is 16.92˚C,
-- With highs of 17.77˚C and lows of 16.5˚C,
+- With highs of 17.77˚C and lows of 16.49˚C,
-- It may feel like 17.13˚C with overcast clouds
+- It may feel like 16.89˚C with overcast clouds
-- The wind speed is 2.24m/s and visibility is 10000m
+- The wind speed is 1.79m/s and visibility is 10000m
-- The pressure is 1019hPa and humidity is 86%
+- The pressure is 1019hPa and humidity is 85%
 - The sun will rise at 05:49 and set at 18:14

 <!-- weather_marker ends -->